mrathon/toronto2023/_posts/2000-01-02-activities.md

 # A hackathon for comparable MRI

-<p style ="text-align: center; font-weight: bold; font-size:24px;"> To promote reproducibility, collaboration, and standards through open source practices in magnetic resonance. </p>
+<p style ="text-align: center; font-weight: bold; font-size:24px;"> To promote reproducibility, collaboration, and standards through open source practices in magnetic resonance.
+From scanner to publication.</p>

 <br><br>

-<p style ="text-align: center; font-style: italic; font-size:18px;"><a href="https://www.gnu.org/philosophy/hackathons.en.html" target="blank">"Hackathons are an accepted method of giving community support to digital development projects.
-The community invites developers to join an event which offers an encouraging atmosphere, some useful resources, and the opportunity to work on useful projects." - Richard M. Stallman</a></p>

-<center><p style ="text-align: center; font-weight: bold; font-size:18px;">If you’ve never been to a hackathon, <a href="https://www.ohbmbrainmappingblog.com/blog/ohbm-hackathon-2017-a-first-timers-perspective">read this first timer’s perspective.</a></p></center>
+<center><h4>Comparable MRI</h4></center>

+ <p>This year's MRathon aims to bring together experts to share knowledge and collaborate on new solutions for ensuring consistency and comparability in MRI measurements.
+This includes efforts in image acquisition, reconstruction, post-processing, and publication.</p>

+ <center><h4>A sprint to push boundaries, not necessarily for code, but for collective creativity.</h4></center>

+ <p>Even though we do not anticipate an intense coding marathon after a busy ISMRM annual meeting, those who would like to work on a coding project are welcome to submit their project idea for making MRI reproducible!</p>

 <br><br>